rayjohnson/cobraman/WRITING_A_TEMPLATE.md

 * .Usage - The usage string set on the pflag.Flag
 * .NoOptDefVal - (TODO - how best to describe)
 * .DefValue - The default value set on the pflag
-* .ArgHint the value of an annotation on the pflag named "arg-hint".
-(TODO: check)
+* .ArgHint - The value of an annotation on the pflag named "man-arg-hints"

 #### SeeAlso struct (used in the SeeAlsos array)

 * .CmdPath - the space separated path of a related path
 * .Section - the man Section which will usually be the same as .Section above
+* .IsParent - a boolean denoting this entry is the parent
+* .IsChild - a boolean denoting this entry is a child sub-command
+* .IsSibling - a boolean denoting this entry is a sibling sub-command

 ## Functions